b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 * Future editions could expand on emerging areas of logic, such as probabilistic logic and quantum logic, to stay current with the field's advancements.
 * Additionally, incorporating interactive elements or online resources could enhance the book's accessibility and usefulness for readers.

+**Louis Pouzin**

+Pouzin, Louis (1965).
+'The SHELL: A Global Tool for Calling and Chaining Procedures in the System'.
+This title is the subject line in a document on Massachusetts Institute of Technology (MIT) Project MAC, letterhead, stating that it is "...
+Section IV of the Design Notebook...", with a distribution list, somewhat like a memo, dated: April 2, 1965.
+Source: https://people.csail.mit.edu/saltzer/Multics/Multics-Documents/MDN/MDN-4.pdf (accessed: Friday February 9, 2024)

 **Q**